-- Note (ii): The Bank placed 1.3 H-shares for every 10 H-shares in 2010.
-As a result, the number of the Bank's H-share appreciation rights granted in 2007 was adjusted from 1.26 million to 1.34 million; that for 2008 was adjusted from 1.29 million to 1.37 million; and that for 2009 was adjusted from 1.59 million to 1.69 million. - Note (iii): The Bank offered H-share placing in 2013 on a placement of 1.74 shares for every 10 shares.
+Note (ii): The Bank placed 1.3 H-shares for every 10 H-shares in 2010.
+As a result, the number of the Bank's H-share appreciation rights granted in 2007 was adjusted from 1.26 million to 1.34 million; that for 2008 was adjusted from 1.29 million to 1.37 million; and that for 2009 was adjusted from 1.59 million to 1.69 million.

+Note (iii): The Bank offered H-share placing in 2013 on a placement of 1.74 shares for every 10 shares.
 In accordance with Article 8 under Chapter 5 of the Policies on Remunerations of Senior Management of China Merchants Bank Co., Ltd., upon the retirement of holders of share appreciation rights, their shares in all share appreciation rights granted will be released at one time on the day of retirement and should be fully exercised within 6 months.
 Any H-share appreciation rights outstanding over 183 days shall be cancelled.
 The Bank's former audit director Fan Peng retired on 1 April 2012.
 His rights were not exercised within the required period and should be cancelled.
 In accordance with Article 2 under Chapter 9 of the H-Share Appreciation Rights Incentive Scheme for the Senior Management of China Merchants Bank Co., Ltd., all of the outstanding share appreciation rights of employees resigned on their own from the dates of their resignation shall be cancelled.
 The Bank's former Board secretary Lan Qi resigned on 9 August 2013.
-His H-share appreciation rights granted in 2007 has been adjusted from 1.34 million to 1.18 million, from 1.37 million to 1.21 million in 2008, from 1.69 million to 1.53 million in 2009, from 1.89 million to 1.69 million in 2011, from 1.86 million to 1.75 million in 2013.
+His H-share appreciation rights were cancelled.
+As a result, the Bank's H-share appreciation rights granted in 2007 has been adjusted from 1.34 million to 1.18 million, from 1.37 million to 1.21 million in 2008, from 1.69 million to 1.53 million in 2009, from 1.89 million to 1.69 million in 2011, from 1.86 million to 1.75 million in 2012 and from 1.86 million to 1.75 million in 2013.